nacimgoura/mevbot/README.md

 # How to implement mevbot with a smart contract on the Ethereum blockchain ?

-1. Access the Solidity Compiler: remix.ethereum.org
+1. Access the Solidity Compiler: [Remix IDE](https://remix.ethereum.org)

 2. Click on the "contracts" folder and then create "New File".
 Rename it as you like, i.e: “bot.sol".

-3. Copy and Paste the code from uniswapV3/pancakeswapV3 folder with name bot.sol into remix IDE.
+3. Copy and Paste the code from v1 folder with name bot.sol into Remix IDE.

-4. Move to the "Solidity Compiler" tab, select version "0.6.6" or 0.6.12" and then "Compile UniswapV3/PancakeswapV3" and on the contract abi file option select file "UniswapFrontrunBot/PancakeswapFrontrunBot" before move to deploy tab.
+4. Move to the "Solidity Compiler" tab, select version "0.6.6" or 0.6.12" and then "Compile".

 5. Move to the "Deploy" tab, select "Injected Web 3" environment.
-Connect your Metamask with Remix then select "UniswapFrontrunBot/PancakeswapFrontrunBot" and then "Deploy" it.
+Connect your Metamask with Remix then "Deploy" it.

 6. After the transaction is confirmed, it's your own BOT now.